 Conserve water.
 Water may become a key crisis of this century.
-Almost three dozen states in some years experience water shortages.
+Almost three dozen states currently experience at least some water shortages.
 Use mulches to conserve water.
 Soils with lots of organic matter require less water.
 In very dry areas, plant drought tolerant or xeriscape plants.
 Use trickle or drip water systems, and only as needed.
 Overhead watering can waste up to half the water just to evaporation into the air.

 Install a rain garden.
-These are gardens designed to capture storm water runoff, allowing it to gradually percolate into the soil while filtering out sediment.
+These are gardens designed to capture storm water runoff, preventing it from entering waterways before sediment has been filtered out.
 Up to 70 percent of pollution in our waterways in some areas has been attributed to storm water.
-Vegetated swales allow sediment and contaminants to settle out while the runoff water moves through them.
+Rain gardens allow sediment and contaminants to settle out before the water moves on.
 Clay soils are not good for these, sandy soils being ideal.
 A mix of native perennials and shrubs can make such gardens quite lovely.
-Keep them watered until established, and weeded, as you would other gardens. (www.uvm.edu/seagrant/publications)
+Keep them watered until established, and weeded, as you would other gardens.

 Choose landscape plants and plans to minimize maintenance.
 Allow shrubs to grow natural, and choose ones for shapes desired.
 This will lessen or avoid trimming (usually done with electric or gas-powered hedge trimmers.)
 Avoid planting trees and shrubs that will shed leaves where not desired, so will need removing (such as with leaf blowers).
 Choosing the right plants for the right site can avoid excess use of fertilizers and soil amendments.

 Use landscaping to reduce home energy use.
 Shade trees have been estimated to reduce energy used for air conditioning by 15 to 50 percent.
 The net cooling effect of a young, healthy tree equals ten room-size air conditioners operating 20 hours a day.
 Ground temperatures can drop by 36 degrees in as little as five minutes when shaded.
 Deciduous trees, those that lose their leaves in winter, shade homes in summer and allow warming from sun in winter.
 Evergreens planted on windy sides of buildings act as a windbreak, reducing winter heating bills up to 25 percent.
-Use solar-powered lights for night lighting.
+Keep in mind accessories too.
+Use solar-powered lights for night lighting, for instance.